Updated: June 22, 2022

 This tutorial provides some great tips and tricks with the Walk behavior which lets your animated characters walk, slump, sneak, run, and more.

-The video focuses on the differences between simple and three-view walk rigging, shows techniques for making the background and foreground move, and then goes through a step by step process rigging a PSD file to get it up and running (literally!).
+The video focuses on the differences between simple and three-view walk rigging, shows techniques for making the background and foreground move, and then goes through a step-by-step process of rigging a PSD file to get it up and running (literally!).

 Adobe Character Animator allows you to record different character performances using your face and other inputs as simple as pressing the red record button.